 But you can almost get there with your WooCommerce store, at least up to 85% with the right customer retention strategies.

 Of course, product quality is the first factor to look into when running a WooCommerce store.
-Considering the fact that the business is online, product quality is prime for customer retention.
+Considering the fact that the business is online, product quality is crucial to increase customer retention and growing revenue.

 This is because unlike in a brick and mortar store, customers cannot specifically choose the product that they want to own.
 So, customers blindly trust what they see online and place the order.
 Customer retention rate drops drastically if that trust is taken for granted by delivering a product of poor quality.